Best Monitor for Home Office Under $300 in 2026

 Best for: Users who split their monitor use between office work and gaming, or those who want to allocate budget to keyboard, mouse, or other peripherals rather than maximizing monitor spec.

-Cons: No USB-C, fewer connectivity options than the 4K picks, 1440p may feel like a compromise after using 4K.
+Cons: No USB-C, fewer connectivity options than the 4K picks, no height adjustment.

-Wait — this is $580, which is outside the stated budget.
-We’re including it for a specific reason: if you’re considering spending $280 on a monitor, you should know that $580 gets you a dramatically better product, and many buyers who stretch to this option never look back.
+This is outside the stated budget — we’re including it for a specific reason.
+If you’re considering spending $280 on a monitor, you should know that $580 gets you a dramatically better product, and many buyers who stretch to this option never look back.
 The Dell UltraSharp U2723QE features an IPS Black panel — delivering 2000:1 contrast ratio versus the standard 1000:1 on most IPS monitors — alongside 98% DCI-P3 color coverage and USB-C 90W PD.

-For users who do significant amounts of video, photo work, or just spend 10+ hours daily in front of a screen, the visual quality difference is substantial enough to justify the price gap.
+For users who do significant video or photo work, or who simply spend 10+ hours daily in front of a screen, the visual quality difference is substantial enough to justify the price gap.

 Best for: Power users who want the best under-$600 home office monitor and can stretch beyond $300.

-Cons: $580 is double the budget — include this only if budget flexibility exists.
+Cons: $580 is double the stated budget — only consider this if you have genuine budget flexibility.

 5. ASUS ProArt PA278CV — Best for Creative Work (~$280)

 The ASUS ProArt PA278CV is 1440p rather than 4K, which is its only technical shortcoming in this comparison.
-What it offers in return is factory-calibrated color accuracy — each unit ships with a calibration report — 100% sRGB and 100% Rec.709 coverage, and USB-C with 65W power delivery.
+What it offers in return is factory-calibrated color accuracy — each unit ships with a calibration report — 100% sRGB and 100% Rec.709 coverage, USB-C with 65W power delivery, and built-in 2W speakers.
 For graphic designers, video editors, and content creators working at a home office, color calibration accuracy matters more than raw resolution.

 Best for: Graphic designers, video editors, photographers, and content creators who prioritize color accuracy over maximum resolution.